Richerson elected PGA president, Tim Rosaforte honored - WHIZ News

 PALM BEACH GARDENS, Fla.
 (AP) — Jim Richerson was elected the 42nd president of the PGA of America on Thursday at a virtual annual meeting that included Tim Rosaforte becoming the first journalist to be awarded honorary membership.

-Richerson, the senior vice president of operations for Arizona-based Troon Golf, succeeds Suzy Whaley, He previous was general manager and director of golf for Wisconsin-based Kohler, where he first was elected a PGA officer.
+Richerson, the senior vice president of operations for Arizona-based Troon Golf, succeeds Suzy Whaley.
+He previously was general manager and director of golf for Wisconsin-based Kohler, where he first was elected a PGA officer.

-The PGA of America, which has some 29,000 members, it annual meeting virtually for the first time in its 104 years because of the COVID-19 pandemic.
+The PGA of America, which has some 29,000 members, held the annual meeting virtually for the first time in its 104 years because of the COVID-19 pandemic.

-Among the final acts of Whaley, the first female president in PGA history, was to bestow honorary membership to Rosaforte, whose career spans newspapers, magazines and television.
+Among the final acts of Whaley, the first female president in PGA history, was to bestow honorary membership to Rosaforte, whose career spanned newspapers, magazines and television.

 He is the 12th person to be appointed a PGA Honorary Member, joining a list that includes former Presidents Dwight Eisenhower, Gerald Ford and George H.W.
 Bush, and nine-time major champion Gary Player.